sc-forks/solidity-coverage/docs/advanced.md

 ## Skipping tests

-Sometimes there are tests which don't work that well with coverage and it's convenient to skip them.
-You can do this by tagging your test descriptions and filtering them out with the mocha options in .solcover.js:
+Sometimes it's convenient to skip specific tests when running coverage.
+You can do this by tagging your test descriptions and setting appropriate filters in the `.solcover.js` mocha options.

 **Example**
 ```javascript